bioimagesuiteweb/bisweb/README.md

 modular/componentized and may be useful as a basis for other applications as well.

 The software is currently in late beta version.
-A fully working `demo` version can be found at [https://bioimagesuiteweb.github.io/webapp/](https://bioimagesuiteweb.github.io/webapp/).
+A fully working (beta) version can be found at [https://bioimagesuiteweb.github.io/webapp/](https://bioimagesuiteweb.github.io/webapp/).
+You may also download desktop and command line versions from [our download side](http://bisweb.yale.edu/binaries).

 For developer documentation please look in the [doc](doc) directory of this repository, starting with [doc/README.md](doc/README.md).